-Exhibitors entering a cake to be considered for auction must pre-register on Tuesday, January 16, 2018, between 3:00 p.m. and 7:00 p.m. at the Stuart Center during the non-perishable check-in.
-A recipe must be submitted with pre-registration cake auction entry form on Tuesday, January 18, 2018.
+Exhibitors entering a cake to be considered for auction must pre-register on Tuesday, January 21, 2020, between 3:00 p.m. and 7:00 p.m. at the Stuart Center during the non-perishable check-in.
+ANo emailed, mailed or hand delivered to the youth fair office will be accepted.
+A recipe must be submitted with pre-registration cake auction entry form on Tuesday, January 24, 2019.
 At that time exhibitors may purchase a cardboard display disk and plastic cover for \$2.00.
 All cakes considered for auction must be displayed on these disks with these covers.
 Cakes will not be transferred to these disks at check-in.
 Failure to follow this rule will disqualify cake.
 A completed exhibit tag must be submitted at check-in.
-The cake that is entered on January 22, 2018 must match pre-registration entry form and recipe form that was submitted January 16, 2018 or cake will be disqualified.
+The cake that is entered on January 27, 2020 must match pre-registration entry form and recipe form that was submitted January 21, 2020 or cake will be disqualified.